MarcusKyung/vendor-order-tracker/README.md

 2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called "VendorOrderTracker".
 3. Run `dotnet run` in the command line to run the console app.
 Since this is a web application, you'll interact with it through your browser.
 4. Optionally, you can run `dotnet build` to compile this web app without running it.
-5. From the homepage add vendors to .
+5. From the homepage add vendors to the list of vendors.
+Add individual orders to each vendor by clicking the link on each to access the form.
-6. To run MSTests on business logic methods navigate to the `PierresBakery.Tests` directory using your device's terminal.
+6. To run MSTests on business logic methods navigate to the `VendorOrderTracker.Tests` directory using your device's terminal.
 Run the `dotnet test` command to view test results.

 ## Known Bugs

-* _No known bugs as of 5/7/2023_
+* _Styling removed due to time constraint._

 ## License